 When it comes to pleasure, we’re often focused on those parts of the body that give us the most.
-The clitoris and penis have the most nerve endings, and for many people stimulation of them is vital to bring on orgasm.
+The penis has the most nerve endings, and for many people stimulation of them is vital to bring on orgasm.

 But as we’ve mentioned before on this blog, orgasm doesn’t have to be the only goal of sex.
 In fact, exploring how different parts of the body respond to stimulation can be a really useful step in broadening your own pleasure – and that of your partners.

 There is one body part, usually ignored, which when massaged can lead to stronger erections, increased ejaculation, and new levels of pleasure.

 What are we talking about?